Artificial Intelligence Audit and Assessment for New Zealand Organisations

 Treaty Obligations Demand More

-AI systems that process data about Maori communities carry responsibilities that international frameworks were not designed to address.
-Waitemata Healthcare found global AI standards inappropriate for the NZ context.
-Te Tiriti compliance requires purpose-built assessment.
+AI systems that process data about Māori communities carry responsibilities rooted in kaitiakitanga and te ao Māori that international frameworks were not designed to address.
+Waitemata Healthcare found global AI standards inappropriate for the Aotearoa context.
+Te Tiriti o Waitangi compliance requires purpose-built assessment grounded in Māori data governance principles.

 Without AI-specific legislation, NZ organisations must apply existing laws to new technology.
-The Privacy Act 2020, Fair Trading Act 1986, Companies Act 1993, and CoFI Act 2022 all have implications for AI -- but none spell out exactly what "compliant" looks like.
+The Privacy Act 2020, Fair Trading Act 1986, Companies Act 1993, and CoFI Act 2022 all have implications for AI, but none spell out exactly what "compliant" looks like.

 Privacy Act 2020: Principle-by-principle review across all 13 Information Privacy Principles as they apply to your AI systems